ipersite/basic-auth/README.md

 The expected syntax is:
 	[username][space][password][return]

-Configuration file and an empty database can be found in the root directory of the project.
+Configuration file example is in the root directory while there's another directory called "sql" containing the database setup.
+Remember to edit them according to what you need!

 What's new in version 3.0.2
 -----